amzn/app-platform/docs/renderer.md

 }
 ```

+!!! note

+    Injecting concrete child `Renderers` is possible, but less common.
+More frequently `RendererFactory` is injected
+    to obtain a `Renderer` instance for a `Model`.

 A `Renderer` sends events back to the `Presenter` through the `onEvent` lambda on a Model.
-The model and presenter
-from an earlier example looked like this:

 ```kotlin hl_lines="6"
 @ContributesRenderer